Equal Access: Universal Design of an Academic Department

 Make sure support staff are prepared to work with all students, faculty, and staff.

-- Are staff members familiar with the availability and use of Telecommunications Relay Services, assistive technology, and alternate document formats?
+• Are staff members familiar with alternate document formats?

-- Are staff members aware of issues related to communicating with students of different races, ethnicities, ages, and students who have disabilities?
+• Are staff members aware of issues related to communicating with students of different races, ethnicities, ages, and abilities?
 See the Communication Hints at the end of this publication.

-Consult Equal Access: Universal Design of Student Services5 for more suggestions for making services accessible to all students.
+Consult Equal Access: Universal Design of Student Services for more suggestions for making services welcoming to accessible to and usable by all students.

 Information Resources